path/jquery-input-placeholder/README.markdown

 jQuery Input Placeholder Text Plugin
 ====================================
-This is a jQuery plugin for adding input placeholder text that persists upon focus.
+A jQuery plugin for adding input placeholder text that persists upon focus.

 See /example/index.html for a simple example.